-We live in a time when trust in democratic institutions and processes is waning and far-right parties are gaining ground.
-Germany and Europe face a challenging task: They must protect democracy and strengthen social cohesion.
+We live in a time when trust in democratic institutions and processes is eroding, and far-right parties are gaining support.
+That is why in 2025 we placed a special focus on strengthening democracy and social cohesion – and we continue to pursue these issues.

 “In 2025, we at the Robert Bosch Stiftung want to strengthen democracy – and social cohesion in particular – in Germany.
 The motto of this effort is ‘Our democracy depends on us.’
 With this in mind, we want to draw attention to successful examples from our funding support in practice.
 Because as you know, encouraging people is our mission.”